elbywan/crystalline/README.md

   main: .crystalline_main.cr
 ```

-This can be extremely important to understand when you are writing a code library (meaning that your own library code will not call any of its own methods - which will prevent the code analysis).
-In this case, and if you are writing `specs`, you can just point to a file that require the specs and it will use it as the entry point.
+This can be extremely important to understand when you are writing a code library that does not call any of its own methods - it will skip code analysis.
+In this case, and if you are writing `specs`, you should point to a file that require the specs (or anything calling the library) and then `crystalline` will use it as the entry point.

 ```crystal
 # Contents of a file at the root of the project.